gabrielsimoes/notes/talks/object-relational-impedance-mismatch.md

 ## Solving the problem according to myself

-I'll be honest, my opinion is that there is no way to actually solve this problem.
+I'll be honest.
+My opinion is that there is no way to actually solve this problem.
 In my view the two solutions are:

 - **Using objects**: Ditch relational databases.
 Use key-value stores, document databases or other NoSQL databases.
 Don't use a relational database